 Macadamia nuts have caused weakness, depression, vomiting, tremors and hyperthermia in dogs.
 Signs usually appear within 12 hours of ingestion and last approximately 12 to 48 hours.

 Although the toxic substance within grapes and raisins is unknown, these fruits can cause kidney failure.
 In pets who already have certain health problems, signs may be more dramatic.

 Yeast dough can rise and cause gas in an animal’s digestive system.
-This can be painful and can cause the stomach or intestines to rupture.
-Because the risk diminishes after the dough is cooked and the yeast has fully risen, pets can have small bits of bread as treats.
+This can be painful and can even cause the stomach or intestines to rupture.
+Because risk diminishes after the dough is cooked and the yeast has fully risen, pets can have small bits of bread as treats.
 However, these treats should not constitute more than 5 percent to 10 percent of daily caloric intake.

 Raw/Undercooked Meat, Eggs and Bones

 Raw meat and raw eggs can contain bacteria such as Salmonella and E. coli.
 In addition, raw eggs contain an enzyme called avidin that decreases the absorption of biotin (a B vitamin), which can lead to skin and coat problems.